 Many new anglers learning how to catch trout end up using the wrong types of hooks and that can also limit your success.
 You want to use a proven hook shape that holds onto the bait without it falling off and a hook shape that will hold onto the trout without pulling loose during the fight.

-I have a page dedicated to the Best Hooks For Float Fishing and these are all the same hooks that I use for trout too.
+I have a page dedicated to the Best Hooks and these are all the same hooks that I use for trout too.

 What Knots Should I Use For Trout Fishing?

 You want a knot that is easy to tie but strong enough to hold a big fish.
-You knot is usually the weakest link unless your line is damaged.
+Your knot is usually the weakest link unless your line is damaged.

 There are 3 knots that every trout angler learning how to fish for trout should know.
 Of course, there are hundreds of fishing knots but if you are just learning how to catch trout you might as well know the best ones now.